redcross/smoke-alarm-portal/INSTALL.md

    (and any sub-tickets it links to) describes improvements planned for the admin area.

-11. Change `config.signupEnabled` to 'false' and restart the server to disable any future admin and/or user signups.
+11. In config.js, change `config.signupEnabled` to 'false' and restart
+    the server to disable any future admin and/or user signups.
 This is an important step, without which anyone who can figure out the URL can create an admin on the server, which we do not want.

 Appendix A: Setting up Apache->Node ProxyPass with https://
 -----------------------------------------------------------